 Work From The Floor Up

 If you incorporate a dense, deep-pile dark carpet to each room in your house, you’re likely to lose the cool, modern feel of a contemporary home.
 The floor itself could still be a dark shade, but consider hardwood flooring or tiles instead of carpet.
 Of course, there will be places like the bedroom that you’ll want a softer feeling underfoot; so simply choose a carpet with a lighter, neutral color.
 There are plenty of knotted and woven choices that will maintain a fresh feeling to your space.
 If you love the carpeted look and feel throughout your home, but your flooring has seen better days; it can be an expensive option to replace it in each room.
 Therefore, look into steam mops and ways to refresh what you already have so that you’ll have a clean canvas to work with.
 Cleaning up that large rug on your wooden floor will also ensure that your textural mix can be enjoyed to the fullest.

-It’s not all about plain, block colors; you don’t have to shy away from patterned floor tiles, as often, certain styles and pattern designs are associated with coastal areas and hot European climates.
+It’s not all about plain, block colors.
+You don’t have to shy away from patterned floor tiles.
+Often, certain styles and pattern designs are associated with coastal areas and hot European climates.
 Therefore bringing a little Spanish influence into your casa will induce relaxed feelings, and thoughts about sun, sea, and sangria.
 Or perhaps you enjoy a vintage influence and want to add character to your period home.
 Your floor tiles could also be a cooler feeling material, like stone and slate; these are also usually in grey tones, which will further that fresh and cool interior space.
-Whatever you choose; changing, updating, and refreshing a floor in a room will have a major impact, so it’s worth considering for a new interior feel.
+Whatever you choose, changing, updating, and refreshing a floor in a room will have a major impact.
+So it’s worth considering for a new interior feel.